 If any updates are available, they will be downloaded in the background.
 Once your PC is updated, check if the problem with Task Scheduler is resolved.

 These tips could fix any Task Scheduler tasks that aren’t running.
-In most cases, a scheduled task not running will probably have more to do with its Task Scheduler settings; but if not you can run Fix My Task Scheduler and Repair Tasks to fix any issues.
+In most cases, a scheduled task not running will probably have more to do with its Task Scheduler settings.